nfisher23/nickolasfisher.com/content/blog/How-to-Configure-Rest-Assured-to-Record-the-Latency-of-Every-Request-In-a-Custom-Way.md

 ```

-If I go to run this, I&#39;ll see a couple of times in milliseconds get printed out:
+If I go to run this, I'll see a couple of times in milliseconds get printed out:

 ```
 $ mvn test